ddobric/azureglobal2021/README.md

 Demonstrates how ro use a durable entities to implement actor model.
 Sample implements a *Counter* entity  as an actor.

 ## Driving Image Deployment in ACI
-This sample demonstrates how to use the Azure Management Fluent API to deploy a docker image to the an Azure Container Instances service.
+This sample demonstrates how to use the Azure Management Fluent API to deploy a docker image to the Azure Container Instances service.